jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ## Our Mental Healthcare Crisis

+Let me start with some sobering statements.
 We have a mental healthcare crisis in the U.S. and our mental healthcare system is deeply flawed.
 Our need for mental health services is alarmingly high and the practical capacity of our healthcare system to meet this need is woefully inadequate.

 ---